Online safety support and accreditation for European schools

 The pilot programme

 The project was officially launched on Safer Internet Day 2012 (7 February), and the pilot programme will continue until Safer Internet Day 2014 as schools test the tools and an increasing number of features and language versions come online.
 This phase helps shape the nature of the eSafety services to be provided to schools.
-Schools have the opportunity to test the prototype portal and the new assessment and accreditation tool.
+Schools have the opportunity to provide feedback on the portal and the assessment and accreditation tool.
 The result was a need for a personalised Action Plan, which schools can download after completing the Assessment Form and which helps them to understand their current eSafety status, and the key areas that they can improve on.
-The programme is shaped to tie in with existing initiatives already in place on both a national and regional level across Europe.
+The eSafety Label has been shaped to tie in with existing initiatives on both a national and regional level across Europe.